wangziqi2013/wangziqi2013.github.io/_posts/2021-05-15-hippocrates.markdown

 If primitives are inserted into these functions, then unnecessary flushes and/or fences will be executed even when they are called on non-persistent objects, degrading performance.

+The paper therefore proposes a second type fix, called inter-procedure fix, in which the fence primitives are inserted in one of the caller functions of the procedure.
+Note that Hippocrates are not allowed to modify existing primitives, as the correctness proof assumes that no existing primitives are changed.